NunoSempere/nunosempere.com/blog/2023/07/19/better-harder-faster-stronger/index.md

 To some extent, classic science-fiction provides templates of lives lived more like the second paragraph, rather than like the first.
 My personal understanding of the concept of privilege, in the social justice sense, has an element of richer kids having access to better strategies to imitate: learning English, creating one's own business, making friends who are productive in a capitalist society, and so on.
 But this still falls very much short of peak awesomeness.

-This might suggests that it could be of value to create and promote literature and media that gives sketches of strategies and life trajectories that could be fruitfully imitated, that are better than existing life templates.
+This might suggest that it could be of value to create and promote literature and media that gives sketches of strategies and life trajectories that could be fruitfully imitated, that are better than existing life templates.
 One such piece might be [A Message to Garcia](https://courses.csail.mit.edu/6.803/pdf/hubbard1899.pdf).

 Possible next steps:

-1. Anayyze Effective Altruism, its goals and actions, through the lense of Girard's theory of mimesis.
+1. Analyze Effective Altruism, its goals and actions, through the lens of Girard's theory of mimesis.
 2. Greatly increase the production of beneficial memes.
 Attempt to narrate a better humanity into existence.
 3. Make bibliographies and life histories of great people more widely available.
 4. Interview a few of the most formidable people you can get your hands on.